georgecharatsaris/Aspect-Based-Sentiment-Analysis-on-Airline-Reviews/README.md

 - airports:names of the airports included in the dataset
 - aircrafts:names of the aircrafts included in the dataset
 - misc:names of the products, companies, foods, etc., included in the dataset
-- Word2Vec embeddings:domain-specific word embeddings trained on the dataset
+- Word2Vec embeddings:domain-specific word embeddings trained on the dataset using Word2Vec.py
 - contractions: contractions dictionary

 # Installation